Socrat47/mern-stack-product-management-system/README.md

 - **Backend**: Created using **Express.js**, **JWT** for authentication, and **Bcrypt.js** for secure password hashing.
 - **Axios**: Used for API requests to the backend.
 - **Authentication**: JWT-based authentication for secure user management.
-- **Responsive**: Fully responsive and optimized for all screen sizes.

 ## 🛠️ Tech Stack